Premade Camping Meal Ideas That Will Make Your Outdoor Adventure Deliciously Simple

 Instant Pot carnitas have become one of our favorite make-ahead camping meals!
 We love how this Mexican pulled pork is fall-apart tender and full of flavor, making it perfect for outdoor adventures.

-The beauty of this dish is how quickly it comes together in the Instant Pot.
-No need to spend hours cooking when we’re busy packing for our camping trip.
-The pressure cooker does all the hard work for us!
+No need to spend hours cooking when we’re scrambling to pack for the trip.
+The pressure cooker handles all the heavy lifting for us.

 Instant Pot Carnitas Recipe